tiendu/tiendu.github.io/src/content/blog/2026-07-03-modern-data-stack-for-systems-engineers.md

 ---

+## 2. Storage and compute: warehouses, lakes, lakehouses, and engines

-## What is a data warehouse?
+### What is a data warehouse?

-A data warehouse is an analytical data system containing integrated, structured data for reporting and analysis.
+A data warehouse is a managed analytical system that brings data from multiple sources into tables designed for reporting, exploration, and large-scale SQL analysis.

 A traditional flow looks like: